 The strength of whiskey, whether Irish or bourbon, is primarily determined by its alcohol by volume (ABV) content.
-Generally, both Irish whiskey and bourbon fall within a similar range of ABV, which is typically 40% to 50%, although some may have a higher alcohol content.
+Generally, both Irish whiskey and bourbon whisky fall within a similar range of ABV, which is typically 40% to 50%, although some may have a higher alcohol content.

 The perception of strength can also be influenced by factors such as flavour profile/ tasting notes, sweetness and the overall drinking experience - such as adding ice, drinking neat or mixing.
 Irish whiskey is known for its smooth and often lighter character driven by it's triple filtered process, while bourbon tends to have a deeper, sweeter flavour profile due to the use of new charred oak barrels in aging.